AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/get-started-resource-management.md

     </note><p>For more information about defining Project Preferences, see the article <a href="../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md" class="MCXref xref" xrefformat="{para}">Configure system-wide project preferences</a>.</p></li>
    <li>Resource Pools<br>For more information about creating resource pools, see <a href="../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md" class="MCXref xref" xrefformat="{para}">Create resource pools in Adobe Workfront</a>.</li>
   </ul></li>
  <li> <p><span class="bold">Resource allocation</span>: As a resource manager, or a Project Owner, you can define allocation of resources for your projects as well as assign work.
-For this step, you can manage the allocation of your resources at the project level using the <span>Resource Planner</span>.
+For this step, you can manage the allocation of your resources at the project level using the Resource Planner.
 Then, you can assign work items (tasks and issues) to users based on their job roles using the resource scheduling tools. </p> <p>For more information about resource planning, see the following sections:</p> </li>
  <ul style="list-style-type: circle;">
   <li> <a href="../../resource-mgmt/resource-planning/resource-planning-overview.md" class="MCXref xref" xrefformat="{para}">Resource Planning in Adobe Workfront</a></li> Adobe Workfront Scenario Planner
  </ul>